Lurk/clink/readme.md

     'utm_term', # Identifies search terms
     'utm_content', # Identifies what specifically was clicked to bring the user to the site ]
-# Which exit params in url should be unvrapped
+# Which exit params in URL should be unwrapped
 exit = [
     [
         "vk.com/away.php",